kamilkhanlab/nonogram-ilp/README.md

 # References

 - K.A.
-Khan, [Solving nonograms using integer programming without coloring](https://doi.org/10.1109/TG.2020.3036687), /IEEE T. Games/, in press.
+Khan, [Solving nonograms using integer programming without coloring](https://doi.org/10.1109/TG.2020.3036687), _IEEE T. Games_,
+  in press.

   This article presents the new nonogram formulation used by this implementation, and demonstrates its effectiveness.